Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 - [Balsamiq](https://balsamiq.com): to create wireframes.
 - [GIMP](https://www.gimp.org): to edit images for Rock, Paper, Scissors.
 - [Inkscape](https://inkscape.org): to create images for Slap-a-Rabbit, and arrows for Space Invaders.
-- [Aseprite](https://www.aseprite.org): to create the logo, and the sprites for Space Invaders
+- [Aseprite](https://www.aseprite.org): to create the logo, and the sprites for Space Invaders.

 # Testing